 Culverts and low-water crossings on public and private road crossings act as barriers to aquatic organism passage and worsen overall stream health.
 We are working to improve stream health and connectivity by removing or replacing culverts in the upper Rappahannock watershed with more wildlife-friendly versions.
-So far, we have reconnected 20 miles of stream habitat for the brook trout and other native wildlife!
+So far, we have reconnected nearly 20 miles of stream habitat for the brook trout and other native wildlife!

 A Collaborative Effort

 The Piedmont Environmental Council is leading a regional initiative of conservation organizations, federal agencies, and the Virginia Department of Transportation to restore and reconnect habitat for the Eastern brook trout (Salvelinus fontinalis) and other aquatic organisms in headwater streams that border Shenandoah National Park.

 Over the past decade, PEC has identified physical barriers that are preventing brook trout and other aquatic species from moving through these headwater systems.
 Moving from analysis to action, PEC has prioritized projects based on habitat connectivity and water quality improvement and pursued a series of pilot projects that have successfully set the stage for scaling up a more broad-based stream and habitat restoration strategy along the eastern side of the Blue Ridge.

 Interested in pursuing a stream restoration project on your property?

 About the Brook Trout

 The brook trout is an indicator species that depends on cold, clean water and thrives best in free-flowing headwater streams.
 Physical barriers, such as undersized road-stream crossings, can impede fish passage by blocking upstream migration to spawning, better food and coldwater refuge during warmer summer months.